Trisdoan/SQL/People Analytics Case Study/README.md

  ### 3. On average - how long did it take for an employee to first become a manager from their the date they were originally hired in days?

+#### Steps:
+- Firstly, I fetched employees who had been a manager and their first_date when They became managers.
+- Finally, I calculated average duration from the very date they came to company to date when they became managers

 ````sql
 WITH first_date AS (
 SELECT